-Queenstown’s constantly evolving culinary scene never fails to impress.
-Whether you’re looking for a cheap and cheerful spot to refuel after a day full of activities or a fine dining establishment to celebrate a special occasion, our adventure capital has a whole host of world-class restaurants you’re sure to love.
-We’ve done the research and know the must-visit restaurants in QT, so read on for the best restaurants in Queenstown.
+When it comes to eating out, Queenstown’s constantly evolving gastronomy scene is one to watch, and of course enjoy.
+Whether you’re looking for a cheap and cheerful spot to refuel after a day full of activities or a fine dining establishment to celebrate a special occasion, our adventure capital has a whole host of world-famous restaurants that won’t disappoint.

 The Bunker Restaurant & Bar

 Who doesn’t love a little hidden gem?
 Tucked away on the notoriously hard-to-find Cow Lane, The Bunker is one of Queenstown’s best kept secrets (well, maybe more like a secret that your best friend let slip).
 When you discover this little beauty, you’ll be glad you went looking as behind the rustic wooden door lies a beautifully inviting interior with an intimate fireplace.
 Whether you’re in for dinner or a big night out, The Bunker will cater to your every need.
 From the fine dining menu specialising in game and red meats to the Upstairs “Old School Cool” Cocktail Bar—home of some of the town’s best craft cocktails and late night house music—The Bunker is not only hard to find, but hard to forget.